-- (a) A filled-out and signed WFTC application (your spouse must also sign the WFTC application if you are filing married filing jointly on your federal income tax return); - (b) Your federal income tax return; and - (c) Proof of your identity.(9) What if I did not file my WFTC application by December 31st, is it too late to file?
+(a) A filled-out and signed WFTC application (your spouse must also sign the WFTC application if you are filing married filing jointly on your federal income tax return); and

+(b) A copy of your complete federal income tax return that was filed with the federal government.

+(9) What if I did not file my WFTC application by December 31st, is it too late to file?
 If you do not apply to receive the refund before the December 31st deadline, then you cannot apply for it later.
-For example, if you wish to request a WFTC refund based on your 2022 tax year information, the department will not accept WFTC applications that were filed or postmarked after January 2, 2024 (December 31, 2023, falls on a Sunday and January 1, 2024, is a holiday, so the deadline would fall on the next business day which is January 2, 2024).
+For example, if you wish to request a WFTC refund based on your 2022 tax year information, the department will not accept WFTC applications that were filed or postmarked after January 2, 2024 (December 31, 2023) falls on a Sunday and January 1, 2024 is a holiday, so the deadline would fall on the next business day which is January 2, 2024).
 However, the department, for good cause, may extend the due date for filing your WFTC application.